Storyfall

 Guest Support

 Guest players (without a Storyfall account) can join multiplayer sessions for free stories.
 They receive a temporary identity for the duration of the session.
-If they want to save their progress or join paid story sessions, they can create an account.
+Guests can also purchase paid chapters and characters via guest checkout (email collected at payment).
+If they want to save their progress or access their purchases across devices, they can create an account at any time.

 Vote-Based Mode